An official army family and MWR Site

 • Helping schools understand the challenges military Families face

-• Informing parents about local school policies
+• Informing parents about local school policies and PCS transitions

 • Giving Families information about local schools, graduation requirements, after school programs, youth sponsorship and homeschooling